HUNTER OWEN, THIRD BASEMAN

 Owen hit 12 of his 18 home runs in the last two months, finishing tied for third in the FSL in longballs.
 The big caveats, of course, were that he played the season at age 24, which is old for the level, and he showed very little patience at the plate.
 He had a reverse platoon split.
 Owen primarily played third, but he actually started only a little over half of the team’s games there.
 He served as a DH in over a quarter of his starts and also played three games as catcher, an experiment that the Pirates started in spring training.

 Owen adapted quickly to AA and was the best hitter in the Eastern League during the first half of the season.
 If he hadn’t been promoted to AAA halfway through the year, he’d have led the league easily in SLG and OPS.
 Of course, the very bad plate discipline and the fact that he was 26 were red flags.
 Owen’s impatient approach didn’t play well at Indianapolis and he struggled through the second half.
-He batted just .152 in August.
+He batted just .152 in August, although he may have been affected by a hand injury that resulted from being hit by a pitch.
 He continued playing third regularly at Altoona, but with Ke’Bryan Hayes in Indianapolis he spent most of his time at first or in the outfield corners.

 Owen is still three years away from free agency.
 He’s eligible for the Rule 5 draft.